 If you use alcohol or illegal drugs to get through the day, or the night, you also know that substance use comes with a whole host of other problems: the expense, the legal risks if what you use is a controlled substance, physical addiction, withdrawal symptoms when you stop using, and of course serious wear and tear on your health and on the health of your close relationships.
 Substance use also won’t heal trauma.

 IF SOMEONE YOU KNOW HAS PTSD

 If someone close to you is a combat veteran, a sexual assault survivor, has abuse or neglect in their past, or for whatever reason exhibits post-traumatic symptoms, do your best to listen without judgment and to offer support without advice (unless advice is asked for).
 Do your best to be reliable and trustworthy.
 Try not to criticize if the person is forgetful or seems extra sensitive.
 Don’t take it personally if (when) the person has a short fuse or needs to withdraw.
 Do your best to forgive when the person says the things that hurt you the most.
-(They’re likely to be really good at pushing your buttons.)
+(They may be really good at pushing your buttons.)
 Try to understand that any stress, bad or good, can be difficult for your friend or loved one to handle.

 If you’re able to be a steady, supportive friend, the relationship in itself can help the person move toward healing.
 Here’s a piece about the idea of “holding space,” a way of being supportive without judgment.

 Being understanding and supportive doesn’t mean being a punching bag.
 Set limits.
 If the person takes out their stress on you, or on any children in the family, do what you need to do to be safe and to keep kids safe.